deepmodeling/deepmd-kit/doc/getting-started.md

 Please notice that the DeePMD does nothing to the direct space part of the electrostatic interaction, because this part is assumed to be fitted in the DeePMD model (the direct space cut-off is thus the cut-off of the DeePMD model).
 The splitting parameter `gewald` is modified by the `kspace_modify` command.

 ### Run path-integral MD with i-PI
 The i-PI works in a client-server model.
-The i-PI provides the server for integrating the replica positions of atoms, while the DeePMD-kit provides a client named `dp_ipi` that computes the interactions (including energy, force and virial).
+The i-PI provides the server for integrating the replica positions of atoms, while the DeePMD-kit provides a client named `dp_ipi` (or `dp_ipi_low` for low precision) that computes the interactions (including energy, force and virial).
 The server and client communicates via the Unix domain socket or the Internet socket.
 Installation instructions of i-PI can be found [here](install.md#install-i-pi).
 The client can be started by
 ```bash
 i-pi input.xml &
 dp_ipi water.json